 Located along the coast in the central region of Vietnam, Hoi An is a quaint, historic city characterized by its unique blend of Chinese, Japanese, Vietnamese, and French architecture.
+It’s absolutely stunning and it feels like you transported yourself somewhere completely different.

 In 1999, UNESCO formally recognized Hoi An Ancient Town as a World Heritage Site.